5 Popular Teas For Inflammation And How They Work

 Teas for inflammation work because the bioactive compounds in them have anti-iflammatory properties.

-There are many popular anti-inflammatory teas on the market.
-They can help lower inflammation.
+There are many popular anti-inflammatory teas on the market that are consumed tp help lower inflammation.
 We are going to look at five of them that many people use.

 Acute and Chronic Inflammation